BabylonJS/Documentation/content/How_To/mesh/creation/param/lines.md

 # Lines
 Lines are created as a contiguous series of attached line segments from a list of points.
+You must set at least the _points_ option.
+On update, you must set the _points_ and _instance_ options.
+You can also update the _colors_ option if previously set at construction time.

 ## MeshBuilder
-Examples:
+Usage:
 ```javascript
 let options = {
     points: myPoints, //vec3 array,